TNolan01/tommy1/README.md

 ​
 ## Functional Testing

-<p>Manully testing was carried out throughout the development process.
+<p>Manually testing was carried out throughout the development process.
 Details of specific manual are located in a separate test document.</p>

 <strong>Testing Results:</strong>